TomNisbet/nqsap-pcb/docs/_docs/build-04.md

 [![Program Counter and Stack Pointer](../../assets/images/pc-sp-build.jpg "stack pointer"){:width="400px"}](../../assets/images/stack pointer-build.jpg)

-The next expansion added a [stack pointer](../stack-pointer/) and its associated JSR, RTS, push, and pull instructions.
-The hardware is a pair of 4-bit up/down counters wired to the bus through a 74LS245 transceiver.
+The next expansion added a [Program Counter and Stack Pointer](../program-counter-stack-pointer/) boards passed the register load test, but would not count correctly.
+The
+Program Increment (PI) signal was wired to the high counter and the carry from that counter was wired to the low counter.
+After a few wires to swap the signals between the two chips, the PC passed all tests.